Han Dong (politician): Chinese government interference

 Following the allegations, Dong said he had retained a lawyer and intended to sue Global News for defamation.
 Global News stood by its reporting, with its editor-in-chief saying Global follows "a rigorous set of journalistic principles and practices".
 A few days later, lawyers for Dong issued a libel notice demanding a retraction and apology from Global News, saying that if Global News failed to do so in seven days Dong would file a lawsuit.
 In April, Dong filed a defamation lawsuit against Global News and some of its reporters.
 Following his review, Special Rapporteur David Johnston said that allegations that Dong had told Chinese officials to extend the detention of Kovrig and Spavor were false.
 Johnston reviewed documents but did not speak to Dong when preparing his report, saying he decided against reaching out to Dong out of respect for the ongoing defamation lawsuit.
 Dong said he was vindicated by the report, saying that he wanted to rejoin the Liberal Party caucus.
-In June, Intergovernmental Affairs Minister Dominic LeBlanc said he was conducting a review to determine whether the party would readmit Dong to caucus, and that he would be reviewing other intelligence materials, as Johnston's report was just a "starting point".
+In June, Intergovernmental Affairs Minister Dominic LeBlanc said he was conducting a review to determine whether the party would readmit Dong to caucus, and that he would be reviewing other intelligence materials, as Johnston's report was a "starting point".

 In September 2023, following the announcement of a public inquiry into foreign election interference, LeBlanc said that he had not had an opportunity to conduct an internal review of Dong's situation.
 He said that he would be meeting with Dong "in the coming days" and would provide a recommendation to Trudeau "at the right moment".

 In December 2023, Chinese dissident and Uyghur rights groups questioned their safety to testify at a planned public inquiry on foreign interference with Dong present.

 In April 2024, Dong testified in a federal inquiry that international students from China were bused in to vote for him in a Liberal Party election.
 The same month, The Globe and Mail reported that Dong was tipped off about CSIS surveillance of him in 2019.
 An investigative report concludes that "if the allegations against Han Dong hold true, then it is likely that Chinese interference operations have already extended to the membership process, as a Liberal membership would be required to nominate his candidacy to run in Don Valley North."